MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/quote-order-invoice-entities.md

   The `quote close activity` entity represents an activity that is generated when a quote is closed.

   A sales order (order) is a quote that has been accepted.
-This entity is called an order in Dynamics 365.
+This entity is called an order in Dynamics 365 Customer Engagement (on-premises).

   An invoice is an order that has been billed.